IT3038C/IT3038C.github.io/docs/week-3.md

 NOTE: PowerShell is NOT case sensitive in most cases, but Linux is.
 Keep this in mind.

-Now, let’s compare classic PowerShell to PowerShell Core.
+Now, let's compare classic PowerShell to PowerShell Core.
 Run the command against both version of the console.
 Note the count difference between the two.
 This is because some modules are NOT compatible with PowerShell.

 There are significantly fewer functions and cmdlets available in PowerShell Core by default.
-This is the major difference between the two right now and possibly a reason to stay away from PowerShell Core, depending on what you’re trying to do.
+This is the major difference between the two right now and possibly a reason to stay away from PowerShell Core, depending on what you're trying to do.

 A few useful PowerShell commands: